 Back to Freepik Calendar

-Easter, a time full of color and religious significance
+Easter 2024, a season full of color and religious meaning

 Easter has finally arrived!
-This is the most important festivity for all the Christian community, as it marks the death and resurrection of Jesus Christ after his Crucifixion.
-Held between March 22 and April 25 each year, it’s celebrated in multiple ways worldwide, so if you want to discover its traditions, history, and when Easter is celebrated...
+Easter is the most important festivity for the Christian community, as it marks the death and resurrection of Jesus Christ after his Crucifixion.
+When is Easter?
+Held between March 22 and April 25 each year, it’s celebrated in different ways worldwide.
+If you are wondering “what is Easter?” or want to discover its...
 Show more

 Total searches: